sg893052/sonic-buildimage/devops/tam/tam-drop-monitor-hld.md

 ### 3.3.1 Orchestration Agent

 A new orchestration agent class, DropMonitorOrch is added to convert the incoming drop monitor configuration from APPL_DB to ASIC_DB configuration.
-DropMonitorOrch subscribes to the TAM_DROP_MONITOR_FLOW_TABLE and TAM_DROP_MONITOR_TABLE and converts the incoming flow configuration into drop-monitor SAI configuration.
+DropMonitorOrch subscribes to the TAM_DROPMONITOR_FLOW_TABLE and TAM_DROPMONITOR_TABLE and converts the incoming flow configuration into drop-monitor SAI configuration.

 DropMonitorOrch maintains data pertaining to all the currently configured flows and the associated TAM object bindings.
 TAM object bindings are re-used wherever possible.

 Interaction with aclOrch is required to retrieve the SAI object ID associated with the drop-monitor flow ACL rule.

 Drop monitor uses sampling rate configuration for sampling the dropped packets of the flow.
-The sampling configuration in terms of rate is converted into a SAI sample packet object and provided to the TAM drop-monitor object for configuration
+The sampling configuration in terms of rate is converted into a SAI sample packet object and provided to the TAM drop-monitor object for configuration.

+DropMonitorOrch checks for support for the Drop Monitor feature in the silicon using SAI capability API and sets the field `drop_monitor_supported` to `True` in the `SWITCH_TABLE` of APPL_DB under the key `switch`.

 ### 3.3.2 Other Process